Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 These demanding conditions are not necessary when one only considers qualitative mean field limit, i.e. proving the weak convergence of $L_t^n:=\frac{1}{n}\sum_{i=1}^n\delta_{X_t^{n,i}}$ towards the limiting law $\mu_t$.
-Indeed, qualitative mean field limit has been established in \cite{tomasevic:hal-03086253} for interactions satisfying Krylov's conditions $|b(t,x,y)|\leq h_t(x-y)$ with $h\in L^q([0,T];L^p(\mathbb{R}^d)$, for $\frac{d}{p}+\frac{2}{q}<1$.
+Indeed, qualitative mean field limit has been established in \cite{hoeksema2020large}, \cite{tomasevic:hal-03086253}, \cite{tomavsevic2023propagation} for interactions satisfying Krylov's conditions $|b(t,x,y)|\leq h_t(x-y)$ with $h\in L^q([0,T];L^p(\mathbb{R}^d)$, for $\frac{d}{p}+\frac{2}{q}<1$.
 This condition is more general than Assumption \ref{assumption1} in this paper.
-See also \cite{jabir2018mean} and \cite{hoeksema2020large} for related works, where only qualitative convergence were proved.
+See also \cite{jabir2018mean} for related works, where only qualitative convergence were proved.
+We note in passing that \cite{hoeksema2020large} proved this propagation of chaos result via a large deviations approach whereas \cite{tomasevic:hal-03086253} and \cite{tomavsevic2023propagation} adopts a completely different approach: the partial Girsanov transform.